RCTV.

 Sora provided the expensive proof-of-concept the rest of the industry is now pricing against.

-For current specs, pricing, and benchmark rankings across all active AI video models, see the AI Video Generation Tools 2026 reference page — updated every Friday.
+For current specs, pricing, and benchmark rankings across all active AI video models, see the AI Video Stack 2026 reference page — updated every Monday.